What is a Behavioral Health Crisis?

 We are available 24/7.
-When you call, a licensed therapist will ask questions to determine the best care for you.
-The staff will also schedule an appointment with the behavioral health care provider you choose in our network.
+When you call, a specialist will ask questions to determine the best care for you.
+The staff will also schedule an appointment with a behavioral health care or substance use provider you choose in our network.

 Pregnant women who are abusing substances and anyone injecting drugs receive priority scheduling.
 If you are a pregnant alcohol or drug user, or you are an intravenous drug user, we will find you an appointment as soon as possible.

 Once you are receiving services, your provider is your “First Responder.”
 You will be able to reach your provider any time during a crisis.
 You and your provider will create a crisis plan specific to your needs.
 The plan outlines what you, your family, and your friends should do if you are having a crisis.

 – A Source of Hope for All